SanderSpies/react-magician/README.md

 Inspiration
 ---
-The work of Cheng Lou and Pete Hunt
+The great work of Cheng Lou and Pete Hunt

+How does it work?
+---